Cricket Wireless is a low-cost cell phone service that could help you save big bucks each month on your wireless phone bill.

 Even it offers speeds that are more than three times faster than Cricket Wireless:

 Cricket Wireless has the slowest data speeds of all three services tested.
 When I watch videos, there is an occasional pause as they buffer.

-In the nine months that I’ve had Cricket Wireless, I haven’t had a need to contact customer service.
-The service has worked that well for me.
+In the nine months that I had Cricket Wireless, I didn’t have a need to contact customer service.
+The service worked that well for me.

 But as I mentioned earlier, Cricket Wireless does have numerous stores across the country so you can always go in to speak with someone face-to-face if the need arises.